owickstrom/wickstrom.tech/src/_posts/2018-10-26-writing-a-screencast-video-editor-in-haskell.md

 1. Write a very detailed script.
 The script usually gets uploaded to the website as-is, being used as the show notes for the screencast.
 2. Record video separately, including all mistakes and retries, in a single video file.
 Each little part of editing or running commands in the terminal is separated by a rest, where I don't type anything at all for a few seconds.
-3. Record audio separately, where the voiceover is based on the script.
-A mistake or mispronounciation is corrected by taking a small break and then trying the same sentence or paragraph again.
+3. Record audio separately, where the voice-over audio is based on the script.
+A mistake or mispronunciation is corrected by taking a small break and then trying the same sentence or paragraph again.
 4. Cut and arrange all parts of the screencast using a video editor.
 This is the most painful and time-consuming part of the process.

 I've found this workflow beneficial for me, partly because of being a